jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 function are left in the code and that the Require run-time component is available to handle them.
 At more than 5k gzipped this would have more than doubled Oboe's download footprint.

-After removing Require I decided to pick up the simplest tool which could possibly work.
-With about 15 source files and a fairly sparse dependency graph finding a working order on paper wasn't a daunting task.
-After finding a free Grunt plugin analogous to the unix `cat` command I quickly had a working build process and a distributable library requiring no run-time dependency management to be loaded.
+With about 15 source files and a fairly sparse dependency graph, finding a working order on paper proved simpler than integrating with tools offering to automate the process.
+After finding a Grunt plugin analogous to the unix `cat` command it was trivial to create a build process which produces a distributable library requiring no run-time dependency management to be loaded.

 For future consideration there is Browserify [@browserify].
 This library reverses the 'browser first' Javascript mindset by viewing Node as the primary target